mitali/fmp/README.md

 Main repository for the Film Music Program.

-A program that takes a short silent film, analyses the scene and appropriately inserts a soundtrack.
+- A program that takes a short video file as input, analyses the scenes in the file and appropriately inserts a score for each scene.

 To build, you require the following dependencies:

     - Python v2.7
     - OpenCV
+    - ffmpeg
+    - NumPy
+    - MatPlotLib
+    - Bash

+In order to remove audio from video file, execute following command:

+    ffmpeg -i input.flv -an -vcodec copy output.flv

 List of contributors:

     - Mitali Dargani